jdkramer32/pong/README.md

 # pong

-/n/nPong built with Löve2D and Lua for CS50 Game Development /nAdded AI from cloned repo
+Pong built with Löve2D and Lua for CS50 Game Development
+<br />Added AI from cloned repo